FIA slammed for raiding SECP HQ

 Mirza also refuted claims of Federal Information Minister Fawad Chaudhry about acting SECP chairman fleeing the country and said Tahir Mehmood was on official leave and the minister was misguided.
 “The FIA raid was a criminal act as it was in total violation of law.
 I will go to Supreme Court and I will take up this issue with the government as no official of SECP can work under this environment of intimidation,” said Mirza, who was appointed by PTI government recently.

 Talking to The News on telephone, Mirza said SECP does not have its own army or guns but that does not mean FIA violates law and harass our officials.
 “They came with guards and guns without any permission.
-Under SECP Act such kinds of agencies are not allowed to raid the office of the regulator.
+Under Securities and Exchange Commission of Pakistan Act such kinds of agencies are not allowed to raid the office of the regulator.
 This act deserves to be condemned,” Mirza said.

+He said the raid has hurt the image of the corporate regulator which deserves respect for its role in serving the country.

 Mirza said SECP fully backs PTI government’s move against corruption but that does not mean FIA or other agencies should use illegal means.